Duke-GCB/DukeDSClient/README.md

 - [python](https://www.python.org/) - version 3.5+

-__NOTE:__ When installing Python on Windows be sure to check the `Add Python to PATH` checkbox.
-This will avoid a problem where `pip3` and/or `ddsclient` cannot be found.

 # Installation:

 DukeDSClient can be installed using the `pip3` command line program.

-To install or upgrade **DukeDSClient** from a Terminal or Command Prompt run the following:
+To install or upgrade **DukeDSClient** from a Terminal run the following:
 ```
 pip3 install --upgrade DukeDSClient
 ```